Home » Think Twice Before Attaching That Large File

 Think Twice Before Attaching That Large File

 The topic of sending attachments by email isn’t given much thought anymore.
 It is easy to attach a file to an email.
 Almost too easy.
-Software programs allow you to attach almost anything, regardless of the size and format, without giving the sender any sort of guidance.
+Software programs enable you to attach almost anything, regardless of size or format, without providing the sender much guidance.

-Most that forward attachments or send photos along are doing so with good intentions.
-They do not want to cause any problems for the other side.
-But problems can occur.
+Most people who forward attachments or send photos do so with good intentions.
+They are not out to cause any problems for the other side.
+But problems can and do occur.

 Email Attachment Considerations

-You want to take a moment and think about several things before attaching files to an email and clicking Send.
-To simply attach files without taking the time to consider the person on the other side is a bit self-serving.
-Plus, it will reflect your lack of tech-savvy.
+Before attaching files to an email and clicking Send, everyone should pause to consider just a couple of things.
+To attach files without considering the person on the other side is a bit self-serving.
+Additionally, it will reflect your lack of technical savvy.

-Here are some things to review before you arbitrarily attach any file to an email and send it on its way:
+Here are a few considerations to ponder before you arbitrarily attach any file to an email and send it on its way:

 What is the file size?

 If you don’t know, find out.
 If you don’t know how to find out, learn.
-For example, in Windows, you can view the file’s size in Windows Explorer.
-This will allow you to see a Size column reflecting each file’s size.
+For example, in Windows, you can view the file’s size in Windows Explorer (Windows logo key + E on your keyboard).
+This will enable you to view a Size column that reflects the size of each file.

-Files that are megs (that’s millions of bytes) or gigs (1,073,741,824 bytes in a gig) in size can have a hard time going through the pipeline.
+Files that are megabytes (millions of bytes) or gigabytes (1,073,741,824 bytes in a gigabyte) in size can have a hard time going through the pipeline.
 You may see a warning in your email program if the file is too large.
 Or it may just be rejected by the other side.
 You may get a bounce-back email if that happens.

 What is the format?